mia-platform/documentation/docs/console/console-extensibility/registration.md

 204 No Content
 ```

-See the example on the [getting started guide](/console/tutorials/create-extension.md#6-remove-definitely-the-backoffice-extension)
+See the example on the [tutorial page](/console/tutorials/create-extension.md#6-remove-definitely-the-backoffice-extension)